A55 road: Penmaenbach and Pen-y-clip tunnels

 Leaving Conwy in a westerly direction, the construction of this section has involved major civil engineering works because it crosses two major headlands: Penmaenbach Point and Penmaenan Point.
 Work has involved the cutting of several hard rock tunnels beneath the sea cliffs.

 The first to be built in 1932 was the Penmaenbach Tunnel which carried motor traffic to Penmaenmawr.
-Two smaller tunnels through Penmaenan Point, opened 1935, carried the road onto Llanfairfechan.
+Two smaller tunnels through Penmaenan Point, opened 1935, carried the road on to Llanfairfechan.
 This new route, carrying traffic in both directions, relieved the original coach road built by Telford in the early 19th century.
 Cut into the cliffs by hand, this narrow, winding route hugged the contours around both steep headlands.
 Telford's route has now been converted into a cycleway across Penmaenbach and Penmaenan Points.
 Originally at the western end (Llanfairfechan) of the modern Pen-y-Clip tunnel, access was only allowed in an easterly direction because travelling the other way would mean heading the wrong way up the eastbound carriageway.
-However, in 2011 a purpose-built bridge – over the westbound carriageway – was constructed to allow unrestricted access to cyclists and walkers.
+However, in 2009 a purpose-built bridge – over the westbound carriageway – was constructed to allow unrestricted access to cyclists and walkers.

 The 1930s alignment was used until a new two-lane Penmaenbach Tunnel opened in 1989 to carry westbound traffic.
 Eastbound traffic would now travel through the 1932 Penmaenbach Tunnel using both its original lanes.
 Four years later, work to build the Pen-y-clip tunnel was completed.
 Like at Penmaenbach it carried westbound traffic while the original road carried vehicles in the opposite direction.
 Both new routes were subject to an advisory 50 mph speed limit until these were lifted in 2007 as there had been few accidents.

 However traffic travelling eastbound on the 1930s cliff-hugging route still faced speed restrictions at both tunnel locations.
 For instance the eastbound carriageway at Penmaenbach is subject to a 30 mph (50 km/h) speed limit due to sharp curves and double white lines nominally preclude lane changing.
 Plans to rectify the awkward alignment by building another tunnel parallel to the current westbound tunnel (as originally intended when the westbound tunnel was proposed) have been discussed for several years.
 The work in late-2007 at Penmaenbach eastbound has seen the erection of gantries to close lanes when bidirectional working is in place.
 New bridges over the railway tunnel entrances at each end were added and a footbridge over the railway at the eastern end to accommodate the cycleway.